ERP

 As the selection project progresses, it is common to find stronger opinions beginning to form around what should be in or out of scope, and for the original plan to change to some degree.
 Using the techniques described here ensures everyone is clear throughout on the ERP project scope of the selection project and how it relates to the proposed ERP implementation.

-This blog was written by John Donagher, Principal Consultant at Lumenia.
+This blog was written by John Donagher, Managing Partner at Lumenia.
 If you would like further information on ERP Selection please send an e-mail to John Donagher.